 AFTER supper we all-Mr. and Mrs. Wilkins and David and I-sat in front of the fireplace in the living room, talking and laughing.
 But about nine o'clock the farmer and his wife went to bed, leaving us alone, and then David fell unaccountably silent.
+He seemed to be turning something over

+in his mind, and at last he spoke.

+"Do you know, Irene," he said,

+"you're a very mysterious person?"

-He seemed to be turning something over in his mind, and at last he spoke.
-"Do you know, Irene," he s ting on a low hassock at the side of "Mysterious?"
+He smiled down at me-I was sitting on a low hassock at the side of

+"Mysterious?"
 I said, trying to speak lightly.
 "I don't think so."
 "Oh, yes, you are.
-You arrive here in this out-of-the-way spot-practically wearing a disguise, with those big spectacles and your hair done up in the most unbecoming way you could figure out.
-Then, when you discover I'm the only other guest here, you drop the disguise, but you still don't tell me anything about yourself -where you come from, what you do when you're not at Three Maples Farm, or anything at all.
+You arrive here-in this out-of-the-way spot-practically wearing a disguise, with those big spectacles and your hair done up in the most unbecoming way you could figure out.
+Then, when you discould figure out.
+Then, when you discover I'm the only other guest here, you drop the disguise, but you still don't tell me anything about yourself-where you come from, what you do when you're not at Three Maples Farm, or anything at all.
 I've told you all about myself, hoping to draw you out, but you just look mysterious and say nothing."

-"Do you know, Irene," he said, 'you're a very mysterious person?"
-He smiled down at me-I was sitavoiding his gaze.
+"I-I haven't meant to," I said, avoiding his gaze.
+There was an elecavoiding his gaze.
 There was an electric tension between us now which I must break.
-It wasn't in his words, but it was easy to read in his eyes, in the way he stood, not relaxed, staring down at me so intently-that he was pleading with me.
+It wasn't in his words, but it was easy to read in his eyes, in the way he stood, not relaxed, star-ing down at me so intently-that he was pleading with me.
+I must tell him something, end this desperate evasion of his questions with halting, half answers.